MachadoLhes/RestQL-docs/restql/howToContribute.md

+# How to Contribute

-# First Steps
+## First Steps
-If you want to contribute with RestQL, the first thing you should do is [set up your development environment](https://github.com/B2W-BIT/restQL-http/wiki/RestQL-Server#running-from-source-code)
+If you want to contribute with RestQL, the first thing you should do is [set up your development environment](/restql/howToDev)

 ## Openning issues
 If you spot a bug or have a feature to suggest, please open an issue at the [RestQL HTTP Project](https://github.com/B2W-BIT/restQL-http/), even if the issue refers to [RestQL Clojure](https://github.com/B2W-BIT/restQL-clojure/) or [RestQL Manager](https://github.com/B2W-BIT/restQL-manager/).
 Keeping all the issues in one place makes it easier to track bugs and suggestions.